sallycr/DataScienceCourse/wearable/CodeBook.md

 The set of variables that were estimated from these signals are:

 <pre>
-_mean: Average mean value of each subject of each activity
+_mean: Average mean value
-_std: Average standard deviation of each subject of each activity
+_std: Average standard deviation
 </pre>